 If the check has a face value of $200 or more, the accused will be charged with a Class 6 felony.
 Va.
 Code 18.2-181.1 is a statute that increases the penalty for repeat misdemeanor offenders.
 This code section provides that it's a Class 6 felony for any person, within a period of 90 days, to issue two or more checks, which have an aggregate represented value of $200 or more.

-Defending Bad Check Cases
+Defending Bad Check Cases in Fairfax and Northern Virginia

 Bad check cases are very difficult to prove if there's a proper defense.
 The prosecution must prove the person who wrote the check knew at the time the check was written or delivered that there were insufficient funds in the account.
 Absent statements by the accused or incontrovertible evidence—such as proof that the account was closed by the accused prior to the time when the check was written—make it challenging for the prosecution to establish this element beyond a reasonable doubt.